gulfiliz/gulfiliz.github.io/_posts/2024-11-09-the-measurement-problem.md

 ---

-## Copenhagen — The Pragmatist's Escape
+## Copenhagen: The Pragmatist's Escape

 The Copenhagen interpretation, due to Bohr and Heisenberg, essentially refuses to answer the question.

-The wavefunction is not a real physical object — it is a calculational tool for predicting measurement outcomes.
+The wavefunction is not a real physical object.
+It is a calculational tool for predicting measurement outcomes.
 Asking what happens "between measurements" is meaningless.
 Physics is about what we can observe.
 Full stop.

 This is intellectually unsatisfying but experimentally bulletproof.
 It is why most working physicists say
-*"shut up and calculate"* — a phrase often attributed, perhaps unfairly, to Feynman.
+*"shut up and calculate"*, a phrase often attributed, perhaps unfairly, to Feynman.
+(It was actually Mermin who coined it.
+And yes, the same Mermin shows up under QBism below.
+Make of that what you will.)

 Copenhagen works.
 It just doesn't explain anything.